SylviaOne/Repo-hub/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## What do you call a snake who builds houses?
+A boa constructor!